 sudo ln -s /usr/bin/make /usr/bin/gmake

 We need Java for running Vivado.
-Use this command to install openJDK Java:
+(This problem has been fixed in Vivado 2015.1) Use this command to install openJDK Java:

 sudo apt-get install openjdk-7-jre